-- More schools will release their application deadlines and essays this summer.
+Schools will release their application deadlines this summer.
 Start keeping a list of the deadlines for the schools you want to apply to, noting which round you want to apply to which school in.
 Leave yourself enough time to compile applications that convey your fit for each school.
 Most likely, this will require considerable customization from one application to the next.
-Also keep in mind that there’s a tradeoff between applying early and waiting to apply with a more complete application.
+Also, keep in mind that there’s a tradeoff between applying early and waiting to apply with a more complete application.
 The relative advantages and disadvantages of early versus later applications depend on the applicant and the school.

 - Also consider whether you might benefit from including an additional, optional recommendation letter to your file in order to substantiate a story theme or ‘wow’ factor, highlight your strengths, or, possibly, mitigate your weaknesses.

 Our MBA Admissions Timeline page will be updated on July 1.